arnavdatalab/Vrinda-store-Analysis-excel/README.md

 ## 📌 Project Overview

-This project performs a full-year sales analysis for **Shiv General Store** (also referred to as Vrinda Store) — a retail business selling ethnic and western apparel across major Indian e-commerce platforms.
-The dataset covers **31,000+ orders placed throughout 2022**, cleaned and analysed entirely in Microsoft Excel.
+This project performs a full-year sales analysis for **Vrinda Store**  — a retail business selling ethnic and western apparel across major Indian e-commerce platforms.
+The dataset covers **31,000+ orders placed throughout 2025**, cleaned and analysed entirely in Microsoft Excel.

 The goal was to answer key business questions that help the store understand **who their customers are**, **where they shop from**, and **which sales channels drive the most revenue** — so the business can make smarter decisions in 2023.